TimboKZ/Von/README.md

 npm install -g von-gallery
 ```

-Now go into any folder on your computer with some images, open terminal, and simply run:
+Now go into any folder on your computer with some images, open a terminal window, and simply run:

 ```bash
 von -r